-(8) If this owner is not a U.S. citizen, check the appropriate box that indicates whether this owner is a lawfully admitted permanent resident.
-If this owner is neither a U.S. citizen nor a fawfully admitted permanent resident of the U.S., then this owner is NOT eligible for certification as a DBE owner.
-This, however, dres not necessarily disqualify your tirm shogether from the DBE program if another owner is a U.S. citizen or lawfully educited permunent resident and spects the program's other qualifying requirements.

-- Ownership laterest (1) State the number of years during which this - owner has been an owner of your farm (2) Indicate the dollar value of this owner's initial investment to sequire an awaership interest in your firm broken down by cash, real estate, equipment, and/or other myestment. - (3) State the percentage of total ownership control of your tirm that this owner possesses. - (4) State the familial relationship of this owner to each other owner of your firm, - (5) Indicate the number, percentage of the total. class, thate acquired, and method by which this owner acquired his her shares of stock in your firm.
+- A. . - Background Information (1) Give the name of the owner. - (2) State bis/ber tille or position within your firm. - (3) Give hasher home phone number.
+(4) State his/her home (street) address - (5) Check the appropriate box that indicates this - DWNEY'S REPUER.
+(6) Check the appropriate box that indicates this owner's ethnicity (clocck all that apply).
+If you checked "Other," specify this pwaer's ethnic - group/identity not otherwise listed.
+(7) Check the appropriate box to indicate whether (F) Check the appropriate over a manual transmission of the second sec - appropriate box that inducates whether this owner is a lawfully admitted permanent resident.
+If this owner is neither a U.S. citizen nor a lawfully admitted permanent resident of the U.S., then this owner is NOT eligible for certification as a DBE owner.
+This, however, deer nat necessarily disqualify your tirm altogether from the DBE program if another owner is a U.S. citizen or lowfully admitted permutation resident and encets the program's other qualifying requirements. - B. Ownership laterest (1) State the number of years during which this owner has been an owner of your firm (2) Indicate the dollar value of this owner's initial - investment to acquire an ownership interest in your firm, broken down by cush, real estate, equipment, and/or other investment. - (3) State the percentage of total ownership control of your tirm that this owner possesses. - (4) State the familial relationship of this owner to each other owner of your firm, - (5) Indicate the number, percentage of the total. class, date acquired, and method by which this owner acquired his her shares of stock in your firm.

-- (6) Check the appropriate box that indicates whether this owner performs a management or supervisory function for any other business.
-If you checked "Yes," state the name of the other business and this owner's function or title held in that business - (7) Check the appropriate box that indicates wheth this owner owns or works for any other firm(s) that has gay relationship with your firm.
+- (?)
+Check the appropriate box that indicates wheth this owner owns or works for any other firm(s) that has gay relationship with your firm.
 If you checked "Yes," identify the name of the other business and this owner's function or title held in that business.
-Briefly describe the value of the business relationship in the space provided.

-C. Disadvantaged Status
+Briefly describe the value of the basiness relationship in the space provided. - C. Disadvantaged Status

-NOTE: You only need to complete this section for NOTE: Too out need to comprete this section for each owner that is applying for DBE qualification (i.e., for each owner who is claiming to be "socially and economically disadvantaged" and whose ownership interest is to be counted toward the control and 51% ownership requirements of the DBE program)
+NOTE: You only need to complete this section for NULL: for only need to comprese his section for each owner that is applying for DBE qualification (e., for each owner who is claiming to be "socially and economically disadvantaged" and whose ownership interest is to be counted toward the control and 51% owmership regulatements of the DBE program)